-Remember making (and absolutely loving) dirt cake when you were a kid?
-Well this recipe takes that nostalgia and turns it into something that’s not too far off in taste, and is much better for you.
-It’s chocolatey, creamy wonderfulness in a mug and you need to go make yourself some right now.
+Remember making (and loving) dirt cake when you were a kid?
+Well, this recipe takes that nostalgia into something that’s not too far off in taste and is much better for you.
+It’s chocolatey, creamy, wonderful in a mug, and you need to make yourself some right now.
 Trust me.

 Vanilla Granola With Quinoa And Chia Seeds